 Once exposed, root surfaces can be very sensitive to cold, hot or touch.

 Small cavities don't usually hurt but if not treated they get bigger... and when they get close to the nerve it hurts.

 Pain or discomfort after a tooth extraction is normal but should be manageable and should gradually improve.
-If you follow these post extraction instructions, you will be more comfortable.

 There are several reasons for tenderness after a tooth is removed.

 Dry socket occurs in a small percentage of teeth extractions.
 Here are signs of a dry socket.